 With the preceding criteria in mind, a day was spent at the Lakes scouting out potential sites and rating them.
-In all, we found seven good alternatives, described below.
+In all, seven alternatives were evaluated and described below.

 Site Name Finding

 Site #1 "Dead Willows"

 Distance from trailhead 1/4 mile

 Relation to Interlakes Trail adjacent

 Relation to habitat away from important habitat

 Flooding major floods only

 Safety surrounded by cottonwoods

 Aesthetics moderate close view